Posted on Monday, July 1st, 2024 at 9:00 am

 Urbana, Illinois, Juvenile Defense Attorney

 Was your child charged with a crime in Illinois?
 Are they facing a transfer to adult court?
 Call Bruno Law Offices at (217) 328-6000 or contact us online for a free consultation.
-One of our experienced juvenile defense attorneys will review your child’s case, explain their legal options, and answer your questions.
+One of our experienced Illinois criminal defense lawyers will review your child’s case, explain their legal options, and answer your questions.
+The attorneys in our law firm have the legal knowledge and proven track record to assist and help you with your case.